-used to be another major part of a tune-up.
-Thanks to improvements in technology and fuel quality, the fuel filter replacement is not required in most modern cars.
+used to be another major part of the tune-up.
+Thanks to improvements in technology and fuel quality, fuel filter replacement is not required in most modern cars.
 Again, your maintenance schedule will tell you, when if ever, it needs to be replaced.
 For example, if you have the 2009 Ford Mustang, you should change its fuel filter every 30,000 miles according to the maintenance schedule.
 However, there is no mention about the fuel filter in the maintenance schedule of the 2019 Toyota Camry.